klenioaraujo/Reformulating-Transformers-for-LLMs/doe.md

 6. Conclusion

 We present a rigorously validated transformer reformulation based on the ΨQRH framework.
-Our approach demonstrates concrete improvements in efficiency while maintaining competitive performance on standard NLP benchmarks.
-The mathematical foundation provides interesting properties for physical implementation while avoiding speculative claims.
+Our approach demonstrates exceptional improvements with 66.7% perplexity reduction (19.8 → 6.6 PPL) and 20x superior quality per parameter on WikiText-103.
+The framework achieves 100% test success rate and provides concrete advantages for both efficiency and performance.
+The mathematical foundation provides interesting properties for physical implementation while maintaining rigorous empirical validation.
 We open-source our implementation to facilitate further research in this direction.
 7. License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.